Core Idea

 - Component-Definition — Core system and plugins are the primary architectural components

-- Modularity-Definition — Plugins provide modular extensibility
+- Modularity — Plugins provide modular extensibility

 - Coupling — Plugin architecture minimizes coupling between core and extensions